OwolabiMO/Marven-Toys/README.md

 - Which product categories drive the biggest profits?
 Is this the same across store locations?

--Can you find any seasonal trends or patterns in the sales data?
+- Can you find any seasonal trends or patterns in the sales data?

 - Are sales being lost with out-of-stock products at certain locations?